KomeijiForce/ELECTRA-NRC/README.md

 ```
 python nrc/unsupervised/inference.py
 ```
-to run inference on the CommonsenseQA dev dataset.
+to run reasoning on the CommonsenseQA dev dataset.